jbum/emergent-orange/README.md

 4) Run the perl script getRandomPhotos.pl  - it will downlaod 10,000 random Flickr photo thumbnails to the cache.
    Note: This relies on the command-line version of curl being present.

+   This will take 2-3 hours, and the images will occupy 1.4 gigabytes of disc space.

 5) Run the python script amalgamTest.py to produce test images using these random photos.
 The default settings produce a 10x10 grid of amalgam images.
 Use the -p argument to increase the number of images to layer - as you increase the -p value, the orange effect will become more apparent.